jiteshpp/jneo4xexamples/README.md

 # Java - neo4j examples

 CRUD operations on neo4j using Spring boot application.
-Given examples are easy to understand for Spring web developers .
+Given examples are easy to understand for Spring web developers and followed simple MVC pattern for easy to understand

 # Description